A Share Incentive Plan (SIP) is an HMRC approved share plan that must be offered to all eligible employees of a company, on broadly the same terms.

 Performance conditions may be used but, amongst other requirements, these must be fair and objective.

 SIPs are available for UK private, public and listed companies.
-There are no excluded trading activities.
+There are no size constraints or excluded trading activities but the plan must operate in the top company in a group with participation extended to employees in subsidiary companies.

 SIP awards must be offered to all eligible employees (including part-time employees and directors).
-This can restrict certain elements such as if a Company wishes to include a qualifying period of more than 18 months.
+A Company may however include a qualifying period of up to 18 months.

-The maximum value that an employee may receive in a tax year under the three main awards is as follows:
+The maximum value that an employee may receive per tax year under the three main awards is as follows:

-We will take careful consideration of your individual requirements and objectives before providing a quote.
+We carefully consider your individual requirements and objectives before providing a quote.
 In our experience, it is necessary to scope out the complexity of work involved with each share plan in order to offer an accurate quote.
 The reason for this is that we typically operate on a fixed fee basis, which allows us to be up front with our clients about the total costs involved with the process from the start, instead of being a meter running arrangement.

 We are proud to offer a tailored service, and do not believe in a one-size-fits-all approach.